Robin8Put/pmes/js_client/Readme.md

     - `doVerify` --- verify message with signature and public_key
     - `encryptProfile` --- encrypt profile with private key using sha256
     - `decryptProfile` --- decrypt profile with private key using sha256
-    - `encryptPassword` --- encrypt password with private key using sha256
+    - `encryptPassword` --- is part of assymetric encryption algorithm.
+It encrypts sha256 of private_key (hash of the private_key)
-    - `decryptPassword` --- decrypt password with private key using sha256
+    - `decryptPassword` --- is part of assymetric encryption algorithm.
+It decrypts "encrypted" string using sha256 with password.
+When decrypt private key encrypted with `encryptPassword` user receives sha256 of private_key (hash of the private_key)
     - `decryptProfileByHash` --- decrypt profile with password hash using sha256
 - `walletInfo` --- library for generate public / private keys and sign / verify messages
     - `getTxHistory` --- return transaction history by address